nikitastupin/clairvoyance/README.md

 ### Which wordlist should I use?

-There are at least two approaches:
+There are at least three approaches:

+- Use one of the [wordlists](https://github.com/Escape-Technologies/graphql-wordlist) collected by Escape Technologies
 - Use general English words (e.g. [google-10000-english](https://github.com/first20hours/google-10000-english)).
 - Create target specific wordlist by extracting all valid GraphQL names from application HTTP traffic, from mobile application static files, etc. Regex for GraphQL name is [`[_A-Za-z][_0-9A-Za-z]*`](http://spec.graphql.org/June2018/#sec-Names).